Phineas and Ferb the Movie: Across the 2nd Dimension: Plot

 To celebrate the five-year anniversary of Perry becoming their pet, Phineas and Ferb create an enormous shuttlecock to play giant badminton.
-When Perry's hovercraft accidentally collides with their shuttlecock, the boys crash into Dr. Doofenshmirtz's lab and destroy his "Other-Dimension-inator", which creates portals to parallel dimensions.
+When Perry's hovercraft accidentally collides with their shuttlecock, the boys crash into Dr. Doofenshmirtz’s lab and destroy his "Other-Dimension-inator", which creates portals to parallel dimensions.
 Intrigued, the two help Doofenshmirtz rebuild the machine.
 Perry arrives to stop Doofenshmirtz, but, unwilling to reveal his secret identity to the boys, is forced to revert to pet mode and is unable to stop them from helping Doofenshmirtz.

 The group travels to an alternate dimension where an evil Doofenshmirtz rules the Tri-State Area with his army of Norm-Bots.
 The second Perry (known as Platyborg) was converted into an evil cyborg by Doofenshmirtz-2 and programmed to serve as his second-in-command.
-Doofenshmirtz-2 orders Platyborg to attack the boys, forcing Perry to reveal his secret identity, much to the boys' shock.
+Doofenshmirtz-2 tries to reveal Perry's secret by having Platyborg attack Perry but he stays in pet mode.
+Doofenshmirtz-2 then orders Platyborg to attack the boys, forcing Perry to reveal his secret identity, much to the boys' shock.
 Perry and the boys escape, but Phineas is furious with Perry for his long-term deception.

 With the remote for their portal broken, the boys seek out their alternate selves, who have grown up without knowing about summer.
 Doofenshmirtz-2 decides to use the Other-Dimension-inator to invade the original Tri-State Area.
 In order to keep Perry off track, Doofenshmirtz-2 announces he will spare Phineas and Ferb if Perry surrenders.
-Perry agrees to the deal, but before he leaves, he is told by an angry Phineas he is no longer their pet.
+Perry agrees to the deal, but before he leaves, he is disowned by an angry Phineas.
 When Doofenshmirtz-2 learns that only the boys can fix the Other-Dimension-inator, he backs down on the deal.

 Phineas and Ferb ask the alternate Isabella for help and find that she and alternate versions of Baljeet, Buford, and the Fireside Girls are part of the resistance movement, led by the alternate Candace.
 Baljeet-2 is able to open the portal to the original dimension, but upon learning about Perry's capture, Phineas and Ferb decide to free Perry before they can leave.
 In the original dimension, Candace spots the portal and jumps through, causing it to close.